RicardoGoncalves-CS/CSharpLearning/Week 1/README.md

 Git uses repositories (or “repo”) which is a collection of files, directories, and version history.
 Repositories are where all the files for a project are stored, including metadata that tracks the changes to those files over time.
 It works by creating snapshots (or “commits”) of the codebase at different points in time.
 Git supports branching allowing developers to create parallel versions (fork) of the codebase, make changes independently and merge back to the main branch when ready.

 There are 3 main “zones” in a repository:
--	Working directory: The directory on a developers computer where they are actively working.
+-	*Working directory*: The directory on a developers computer where they are actively working.
 It contains the current version of the files in the project.
--	Staging area: Intermediate stage that contains the changes that are ready to be committed but have not yet been saved to the repository.
+-	*Staging area*: Intermediate stage that contains the changes that are ready to be committed but have not yet been saved to the repository.
--	Local repository: Where the committed changes are stored.
+-	*Local repository*: Where the committed changes are stored.
 It is where branches are managed, and contains the history of all the committed changes which can be viewed by the project developers.

 We can interact with Git by using the Git CLI Git bash.

 Some important commands to remember are:
-- git init :  initialises a git repository in the current working directory.
+- **git init** :  initialises a git repository in the current working directory.
-- git add <file> : add <file> to the staging area.
+- **git add <file>** : add <file> to the staging area.
-- git add . : add all modified files in the working directory to the staging area.
+- **git add .** : add all modified files in the working directory to the staging area.
-- git commit -m “message” : commits all the staged files to the repository.
+- **git commit -m “message”** : commits all the staged files to the repository.
-- git status : display the current changes in the repository.
+- **git status** : display the current changes in the repository.

 In addition to Git there is also GitHub which is a free cloud Git service that provides Git functionalities remotely in an easy-to-use GUI, allowing to work on the files in our repository from anywhere as long as we have access to the internet.

 GitHub can be used independently or in combination to our local git repository, providing its remote repository capabilities.
 This allows the developers to store their local repository content in their remote repository and vice-versa.

 Some important commands to interact with the GitHub repository:
-- git remote add origin <URL> : set a new remote repository.
+- **git remote add origin <URL>** : set a new remote repository.
-- git remote set-url origin <URL> : change the remote repository.
+- **git remote set-url origin <URL>** : change the remote repository.
-- git remote -v : verify the remote repository URL.
+- **git remote -v** : verify the remote repository URL.
-- git push <remote-name> <remote-branch> : push local change to the remote repository.
+- **git push <remote-name> <remote-branch>** : push local change to the remote repository.
-- git pull : pull remote changes to the local repository.
+- **git pull** : pull remote changes to the local repository.
-- git clone <URL> : copy a remote repository to a local repository in the current working directory.
+- **git clone <URL>** : copy a remote repository to a local repository in the current working directory.

 The commands above are just a few useful commands to work with git and GitHub.
 For an extensive list and description of git commands we must refer to the [official documentation](https://git-scm.com/docs).